The National Folk Festival is a not-for-profit organisation whose mission is ‘to deliver the national annual celebration of folk culture’.

 Reimbursement for Expenses

-Unless prior approval has been given by the Festival’s Volunteer Officer or the Office and Special Events or Production Manager (as relevant), no expenditure by a Volunteer will be reimbursed.
+Unless prior approval has been given by the Festival’s Volunteer Manager or the Office and Special Events or Production Manager (as relevant), no expenditure by a Volunteer will be reimbursed.
 Where prior approval has been given, receipts or other proof of expenditure must be provided to support a claim for reimbursement.

 Participation, Communication and Feedback